Education

 - Children’s activities at community events and festivals

-- Capacity building grants to support organisational development projects, such as strategic review, evaluation, fundraising strategy or professional training.*
+In addition, the Small Grants programme can sometimes fund capacity building grants to support organisational development projects such as strategic review, evaluation or fundraising strategy.*

-*These grants are only available for organisations that the charity is currently funding or has recently funded.
+*Capacity building grants are only available to organisations that the charity is already funding or has supported within the last three years.

 You can submit your application at any time and we expect to make a decision within six weeks.